-Symptoms of hand eczema include erythematous (red), hyperkeratotic (scaly) areas with fissures and mild edema (swelling) on the hands.
+Symptoms of hand eczema, which is also known as occupational dermatitis, include erythematous (red), hyperkeratotic (scaly) areas with fissures and mild edema (swelling) on the hands.

 The hands also develop an itchy or burning sensation when they come in contact with potential irritants like water or detergents.

 Symptoms of perioral dermatitis include small, erythematous (red) papules (small bumps) which develop around the mouth.
 This rash spares the vermillion border around the mouth.

 Symptoms of seborrheic dermatitis include erythematous (red or pink), greasy patches with fine scaling (‘dandruff’).
 These patches may also have thick, adherent yellowish brown crusts on top of them.

 Symptoms of freckles or ephelides include small (usually less than 3 mm), flat discolored areas which develop on sun exposed areas like the cheeks and forehead.
 These circular spots are usually tan or light brown in color.

 Symptoms of genital herpes, which is usually caused by the Herpes Simplex Virus 2 (HSV-2), include blisters (fluid filled swellings) which develop in the private areas.
 They usually break open and turn into painful erosions (small wounds).
 The wounds/sores develop scabs and heal over the course of a few weeks.

 Symptoms of herpes gladiatorum, which is also known as mat herpes, include painful clusters of blisters which may be associated with fever.
 This infection which is common in athletes is caused by herpes simplex virus 1 (HSV1) affects the chest, back, arms and legs.